lucasnantonio/lucasnantonio.github.io/src/posts/personal/goldenart.md

 category: Others
 problem: Old, unmaintained Wordpress website with no flexibility for current content
 solution: Website redesigned and rebuilt from scratch using Node.js
-impact: Higher customer engagement and satisfaction, better usability & better client control over content
+impact: Higher customer engagement, better usability for both back-office and customers
-myrole: CMS Information Architecture, Design and Code (Javascript, Node)
+myrole: Content Information Architecture, Design and Code
 topics:
   - Product Design
   - Code